QasimAfzal181/Python-Projects/README.md

 # Python-Projects

-💻 Python Projects (Assignments from my coursework at NAIT): contains Python projects from my coursework at NAIT.
-These projects demonstrate my understanding of various Python concepts, such as network validation, file processing, and converting Python scripts to executable files.
+💻 Python Projects :

+• Contains Python projects from my coursework at NAIT.

+• These projects demonstrate my understanding of various Python concepts, such as network validation, file processing, and converting Python scripts to executable files.